home-assistant/home-assistant.io/source/_docs/frontend.markdown

 ## Icons

 Home Assistant utilizes the community-driven [Material Design Icons](https://www.materialdesignicons.com/) project for icons in the frontend.
-The [Icons section](/docs/frontend/icons/) has more information on how to use icons, suggest new ones, and even provides common examples.
+The [Icons section](/docs/frontend/icons/) has more information on how to use icons and suggest new ones.

 ## Examples